Hypocalcemia in the Newborn

 doesn't have enough calcium in the blood.
 In babies, it’s called neonatal

 hypocalcemia.
-Your baby can get it at different times and from different causes.
-There
+Your baby may have it at different times and from different causes.

 Early hypocalcemia can have many